openSUSE/travel-support-program/doc/ABOUT.md

 ## When

-For obvious reasons, requests should be accepted before the event starts.
-Usually there is a maximum period of time for reimbursements after the event have finished.
-Requests and reimbursements exceding those time limits could be cancelled.
+For every event, a deadline can be set for both requests (with the event's start date as a default deadline in no other is set) and reimbursements.
+The application will prevent the creation of requests and reimbursements out of the expected time frames.

 ## Where